Quaser41/Crypto-Bot/README.md

 `--min-volume` or set the `MIN_24H_VOLUME` environment variable for configuration‑file style control.

+The feature‑engineering pipeline scales its minimum history requirement with the amount of data fetched (60 % by default).
+This adaptive threshold can be customised via the ``min_rows_ratio`` argument to ``train_real_model.prepare_training_data`` when integrating the training utilities programmatically.

 ### Handling Class Imbalance

 The training pipeline now applies **SMOTE** oversampling by default to